Resolving Extreme Jet Substructure: Closing the Performance Gap

 Here, $p_{\textrm{T}i}$ is the transverse momentum of constituent $i$, and $\Delta \eta_{ij}$ ($\Delta \phi_{ij}$) is the pseudorapidity (azimuthal) difference between constituents $i$ and $j$.
 Following the documentation of~\cite{Komiske:2017aww}, each EFP is accompanied by its unique identifier ($n$, $d$, $k$), which specifies the number of nodes $n$, edges $d$, and index $k$ of the corresponding graph.

-For our studies, we select all connected (prime) EFP graphs with five or fewer edges and weighing factors $\kappa = 1$ and $\beta \in \{ \tfrac{1}{2}, 1, 2 \}$, for a total of 162 observables, which are denoted EFP$^{\beta}(n,d,k)$ in what follows.
+For our studies, we select all connected (prime) EFP graphs with five or fewer edges and weighing factors $\kappa = 1$ and $\beta \in \{ \tfrac{1}{2}, 1, 2 \}$, for a total of 162 observables, which are denoted by EFP$^{\beta}(n,d,k)$ in what follows.
 We also include the constituent multiplicity, which is described by the one-node EFP with $\kappa = 0$, and has been shown to be a useful observable for jet discrimination~\cite{gallicchio2013}.
 Combined with the $\textrm{N}$-subjettiness variables and the jet mass, the new augmented dataset has 299 observables.
 We train a dense network on the 299 observables, labelled DNN$_{299}$, with the same hyperparameters as DNN$_{136}$.
 The resulting overall accuracy is $89.23\%$, as seen in Figure~\ref{fig:acc_prong_efps}.
 With the augmented set, we are thus able to match the overall performance of the PFN, and to close the performance gap with the Transformer to approximately 2$\%$.

 The accuracies of DNN$_{299}$ across the jet \pT~and mass spectra are shown in Figure~\ref{fig:acc_prong_efps_pT}~ and Figure \ref{fig:acc_prong_efps_mass}, respectively.
 In most ranges, DNN$_{299}$ matches or closely approximates the performance of the PFN.
 A small but persistent gap remains between the DNN$_{299}$ and Transformer models, indicating that the Transformer model is still utilising useful information not available in the augmented observable set.
-Additional, more complex EFPs may be able to bridge this gap, but the complex computation of these variables makes this infeasible at the present time and so is left to future work.
+Additional EFP observables may be able to further narrow the gap, such as EFPs with energy and angular measures not considered in this paper, or with a larger number of edges (degree), which allow for more complex polynomial forms.
+The costly computation of these variables makes this infeasible at the present time and so is left for future work.